Mr-Blu3/Gentleman-Trend/wp-content/plugins/slider-video/README.txt

 * Option for adding a deep link to a specified slide.
 * Option for create your own slide transitions.
 * Option for adding a link to layers which will change the slider to a specific slideshow.
-* Option for specifying a global background color or video to the slider.
+* Option for specifying a global background color or video.
 * Working in Chrome, Firefox, Safari, IE7-11, Opera.
 * Working in mobile browsers (Android, iOS and et.).
 * Responsive, full-width, full size or fixed dimensions layout.